Skip to main content

 They arrive back in the city and Lamb pulls over to drop her off.
 He implores Tommie to never forget the things they’ve seen together.
 She sobs and tells him she doesn’t want to leave.
 He tells her that they can never see each other again or speak about each other.
 They share a tearful final embrace, then Tommie gets out of the car and Lamb drives off.
 Tommie drops her backpack and chases after his car.
 The final shot of the film sees the backpack lying abandoned on the sidewalk.

-I don’t think there’s any insight to be had in stating that, yes, Lamb showing dangerously poor judgment in taking an eleven-year-old girl he met last week on an illegal camping trip without telling anyone.
+I don’t think there’s any insight to be had in stating that, yes, Lamb showing dangerously poor judgment in taking an eleven-year-old girl he met last week on a camping trip without telling anyone.
 Watching the film makes for a very uncomfortable experience.

 So why bother wading into the quicksand to begin with?